Self-Complexity

 Multiplicity of Self and Self Complexity

 We are complex.
 I have often run across a tweet that encourages followers to describe themselves in five (or some other small number) of words.
 These tweets are nice, encourage self-reflection, and a sweet socially biased response.
 A five-word self description woefully betrays our complexity.
+For those of us unlucky enough to have a period of singledom during the modern era of internet dating, know very well that written descriptions have little to do with the person you will meet at Starbucks over your Nitro Cold Brew.

 But here’s the thing.
 The impression of the person you meet on that first coffee date is also limiting.
 The “first date” aspect will vanish.
 After you start dating, you begin to see another aspect of that same person.
 And, when you enter a committed relationship, this, again, is a different aspect of the same person.
 The context of the relationship changes and so does the behavioral responses of the people involved. and all of these transforming aspects in the dating relationship may have little semblance to the same person in their professional setting.